Curious4Tech/KVM-Intallation-Guide-On-Debian-12/README.md

    ```

 2. **Monitor VM**:
-   - Use Virt-Manager or `virsh` commands to manage and monitor your virtual machines.
+   - Use `virt-manager` or `virsh` commands to manage and monitor your virtual machines.

 ---